 |Academic year 2020/21, Not available to visiting students (SS1)

 Programme Level Learning and Teaching Hours 4,

 |No Exam Information

 On completion of this course, the student will be able to:

-- Demonstrate a sound understanding of approaches to testimonial and literary writing arising from the Third Reich and the Holocaust.
+- Understand and reflect critically on approaches to testimonial and literary writing arising from the Third Reich and the Holocaust.

-- Read and analyse texts using theories of witnessing, autobiography and memory in historical context, and show a clear appreciation of the features of texts by victims and perpetrators.
+- Read and analyse texts using theories of witnessing, autobiography and memory in historical context, assessing the theories critically, and show a clear appreciation of the features of texts by victims and perpetrators.

-- Produce clear, complex reports, articles and essays, which develop arguments both critically and systematically with the use of relevant emphases, subsidiary points, and examples.
+- Produce clear, well organised and critically reflective work, which develops arguments both critically and systematically with the use of relevant emphases, subsidiary points, and examples.

 |Graduate Attributes and Skills